 Nuggets vs. Lakers Injury Report Today - May 16

-The Denver Nuggets (53-29) are keeping their eye on just one player on the injury report as they prepare for Game 1 of the Western Conference finals against the Los Angeles Lakers (43-39) at Ball Arena on Tuesday, May 16 at 8:30 PM ET.
+The Denver Nuggets (53-29) have one player on the injury report for their Western Conference finals game 1 with the Los Angeles Lakers (43-39) at Ball Arena on Tuesday, May 16 at 8:30 PM ET.

 Watch Nuggets vs. Lakers with Fubo!